Michigan Lottery: Lottery Products

 Lottery tickets are offered to the public through more than 10,000 licensed Michigan Lottery retailers, as well as online at the Michigan Lottery's website.

 Scratch games

 To play Michigan Lottery scratch games, a player scratches off a ticket; each game consists of different themes, play styles and prize structures.
 The Lottery averages over 70 new scratch games per year.
 These games are priced from $1 to $50, with prizes up to $6 million.

 Terminal-based games

 Tickets for these games are sold from lottery terminals connected to a central system.
 Lottery drawings are held to determine the winning numbers.
-Depending on the lottery game, drawings are held four minutes apart (Club Keno), twice a day (Daily 3 and Daily 4), daily (Fantasy 5 with Double Play, Poker Lotto and Keno!) or twice a week (Powerball, Mega Millions, and Lotto 47 with Double Play).
+Depending on the lottery game, drawings are held four minutes apart (Club Keno), twice a day (Daily 3, Daily 4 and Daily 5), daily (Fantasy 5 with Double Play, Poker Lotto and Keno!) or twice a week (Powerball, Mega Millions, and Lotto 47 with Double Play).